The Simpsons season 19: Home media

-On Saturday, July 20, 2019, it was announced by current showrunner Al Jean during the San Diego Comic-Con 2019 panel that the nineteenth season DVD would be released on Tuesday, December 3, 2019, in the United States and Canada by 20th Century Fox Home Entertainment, eleven years after it had completed broadcast on television.
+On Saturday, July 20, 2019, it was announced by current showrunner Al Jean during the 2019 San Diego Comic-Con panel that the nineteenth season DVD would be released on Tuesday, December 3, 2019, in the United States and Canada by 20th Century Fox Home Entertainment and Walt Disney Studios Home Entertainment, eleven years after it had completed broadcast on television.
 The Season 19 DVD includes 20 episodes and features “collectible Homer Simpson packaging,” Jean said.
 There are also custom menus on every disc, along with commentary on every episode, he added.
-It's the first DVD release of The Simpsons since The Walt Disney Company's acquisition of 21st Century Fox, the parent company of 20th Century Fox in March 2019.
+It is the only DVD release of The Simpsons to be released after The Walt Disney Company's acquisition of 21st Century Fox in March 2019.
 Frequent guest animator Bill Plympton designed the box art and menu animations, and is given special thanks for doing so in the booklet.
-As of 2022, it was the final season of the show to be released on DVD.